info340b-wi19/lecture-demos/README.md

-# lecture-demos
+# Lecture Demos

-info340b-wi19 lecture demo code in case you want to see the code we used in class
+Code for in-class lecture demos, for the _Client-Side Web Development_ course at the UW iSchool.